bregman-arie/sre-checklist/README.md

 # SRE Checklist

+Purpose: Provide teams and individuals an idea on what to aspire for or what to take into consideration in the SRE field and work

-Note: these checklists are **opinionated**.
-To be clear: they are based on my opinion and experience and are not universal truth.
+Clarification: these checklists are **opinionated**.
+They are based on my own opinion and experience and are not universal truth.
 So you should definitely doubt whatever you read here and more than welcome to add your own opinion on the matter

 ## Team